-Unstructured supervised or unsupervised activity based purely in student interest.
+Our school coordinate unstructured supervised or unsupervised lunch time group activities based purely on student interest.
 These are revised each term and are student initiated and conducted.
 Past options include Pokemon swap, wellbeing and calming club, Edor, plane spotters, fidget swap, and book club.